Offences Against the Person Act 1861

-The Offences against the Person Act 1861 (24 & 25 Vict. c.
+The Offences Against the Person Act 1861 (24 & 25 Vict. c.
 100) is an act of the Parliament of the United Kingdom that consolidated provisions related to offences against the person (an expression which, in particular, includes offences of violence) from a number of earlier statutes into a single act.
 For the most part these provisions were, according to the draftsman of the act, incorporated with little or no variation in their phraseology.
 It is one of a group of acts sometimes referred to as the Criminal Law Consolidation Acts 1861.
 It was passed with the object of simplifying the law.
 It is essentially a revised version of an earlier consolidation act, the Offences Against the Person Act 1828 (9 Geo.
 4. c.
 31) (and the equivalent Irish Act), incorporating subsequent statutes.
+It also abolished the death penalty for many offences.

 Although it has been substantially amended, it continues to be the foundation for prosecuting personal injury, short of murder, in the courts of England and Wales.
 The act was also adopted in British possessions.
 For example, New Zealand adopted the act in 1866.

 In England and Wales, and in Northern Ireland, the sexual offences under the act have all been repealed.
 For legislation referring to sexual offences, see the Sexual Offences Act 2003 and the Sexual Offences (Northern Ireland) Order 2008.
 In Northern Ireland, the 1861 act was the basis for a ban on abortion until 2019 when it was amended by the Northern Ireland (Executive Formation etc) Act 2019.

+In June 2025, the UK Parliament voted to end prosecution for women who self-manage abortions.
+The amendment, led by the Labour MP Tonia Antoniazzi, removed criminal penalties under the act, ensuring women would no longer face legal action.